Govind J. Chakrapani: Research

-His research interests include low-temperature geochemistry, environment of rivers & lakes, urban hydrogeology, rock-water-air interaction, environmental impact assessment & management.
-He has published studies related to environmental processes in rivers and their organic geochemistry in lakes and urban hydrogeology.
-His research group exploited the use of neural network techniques in geology for application in Indian river systems for the prediction of river sediment loads effectively.
-These studies on Himalayan rivers established the significant role of Himalayan catchment and seasonal variations for large scale changes in chemical weathering rates.
-In a first ever study in India, laboratory experiments were carried out to understand the dissolution rates of rocks/minerals in simulated conditions, which assume significance for the release of trace elements from rocks/minerals, triggering of landslides, suitable repositories for nuclear waste disposal etc. In a significant study, he estimated and validated the impact of Deccan Traps erosion on global climate.
-Other significant research includes studies on the daily and decadal variations and factors controlling dissolved and sediment flux by the Narmada and the Mahanadi rivers that showed the precise water discharge and sediment flux to the Arabian Sea and Bay of Bengal respectively.
+His research interests include low-temperature geochemistry, aquatic environment of rivers & lakes, urban hydrogeology, rock-water-air interaction, environmental impact assessment & management, water and energy policy and governance.
+He has published studies related to environmental processes in rivers, organic geochemistry in Himalayan lakes and urban hydrogeology.
+His research group used tools such as, geochemistry, isotopic signatures, neural network etc. to understand earth surface processes.
+The studies on Himalayan rivers established the significant role of Himalayan catchment and seasonal variations for large scale changes in chemical weathering rates.
+In a first ever study in India, laboratory experiments were carried out to understand the dissolution rates of rocks/minerals in simulated conditions, which assume significance for the release of trace elements from rocks/minerals, triggering of landslides, suitable repositories for nuclear waste disposal etc. In a significant study, his research collaborators estimated and validated the impact of Deccan Traps erosion on global climate and silicate weathering and carbon dioxide sequestration in western ghat region and Ganga river basin.
+Other significant research includes studies on the daily and decadal variations and factors controlling dissolved and sediment flux by the Narmada and the Mahanadi rivers that showed precise water discharge and sediment flux to the Arabian Sea and Bay of Bengal respectively.

 Honours

-In recognition of his academic contributions, he was rated a Star Performer at IIT Roorkee in 2003-04 and 2005-06 along with being felicitated for bringing laurels to the Institute in 2017.
+In recognition of his academic contributions, he was rated a Star Performer at IIT Roorkee in 2003-04 and 2005-06 and was felicitated in 2017 for bringing laurels to the Institute.
 He was awarded the National Geosciences (Mineral) Award by the Government of India in 2005).
 He was elected Fellow of the National Academy of Sciences in India (FNASc) in 2012.